-A Muslim woman appears with or without certain pieces of clothing, like a headscarf or full face-veil, and wonders why particular neighbours can hear her or not.
+A Muslim woman observes the reactions of her neighbors when she appears with or without certain pieces of clothing - like a headscarf or full face-veil - and reflects on whether or not, and how she is seen.

 About Shazia Javed

 Shazia Javed is a writer, photographer and filmmaker.
 Her film, "NAMRATA," produced by the National Film Board of Canada, was a finalist for three Alberta Media Production Industries Association (AMPIA) Awards.
 Her work has screened at Hot Docs International documentary film festival, Global Visions, Doxa, and Durban international film-festival among many others.
 Javed’s writings have been published in various newspapers, online magazines and academic journals.
 In 2010, Edmonton Arts Council hosted an exhibition of her photo-essay on Edmonton’s Muslim Women.
 Her academic research interests include transnational-feminism, Muslim women’s social-movements, South-Asian diaspora, New-Media, Documentaries, and Hindi films.

 This video is in response to the current socio-political environment that silences Muslim women’s voices based on the preconceptions associated with what they wear or not.
 For example, Muslim women face discrimination sometimes for wearing a Hijab (headscarf) and in other spaces for not wearing it--all within the same cities and neighbourhoods.